 Please work together on the lab in groups of 2-3.
-Please submit an individual hand-in sheet.

 Treat the questions at the end of the Experiments as thought questions - questions that you should be able to answer, but not that you have to answer explicitly, although you could be asked these during a tutor group review.
+Remember the concepts in the laboratory might be assessable in future problem sets and/or exams.